Meet the DCSA Executive Committee

 [College Council I picture] College Council Representatives

-[College Council II picture] dcsa_council_reps AT darwin.cam.ac.uk
+[College Council II picture] dcsa_council_reps@darwin.cam.ac.uk

 The College Council Reps are elected by the students to represent them in College Council meetings and other college committees.
 They also report the business of College Council to the DCSA, and provide feedback to college on student interests.
 One rep is elected in November, and the other is elected in May.